Fueled By Suburbs, Democrats Are Poised For Gains In Key States, Analysis Finds

 In Arizona, for example, the analysis shows Democrats at 48%.
 Biden is averaging around that or slightly higher in polls, but Trump is 8 points below what a Republican might get statewide.

-That is likely because of external factors, according to Ryan Pougiales, a senior political analyst with the group and who wrote the report.
+That is likely because of external factors, according to Ryan Pougiales, who wrote the report and is a senior political analyst with the group.
 Trump's handling of the coronavirus and race relations, for example, have weighed him down in recent months, and in some places there may be a significant percentage of Republicans who would be willing to vote for a GOP presidential candidate — but aren't comfortable with Trump.

 Overall, Third Way notes that Clinton lost these six states by a combined 455,204 votes.
 She lost suburban counties in those same states by 560,412, more than accounting for the margins in those states.